What is CleanGredients’ relationship with the U.S. EPA’s Safer Choice Program?

-SCIL lists chemical ingredients that have met the Safer Choice criteria by common name and CAS number, but does not include pre-screened trade name products as they are formulated by chemical suppliers.
+SCIL lists chemical ingredients that have met the Safer Choice criteria by common name and CAS number, but does not include pre-screened trade name products as they are formulated by chemical suppliers, including additives, residuals, and contaminants.
 Learn more about the difference between CleanGredients and SCIL here.

 What functional classes of ingredients are currently available in CleanGredients?

-We currently have ingredients listed in the following classes: chelating agents, colorants, enzymes and enzyme stabilizers, fragrances, odor eliminators, optical brighteners, oxidants and oxidant stabilizers, plasticizers, polymers, preservatives and antioxidants, processing aids and additives, solvents, starter formulations, surfactants, and water soluble films.
-We are actively working to add listings in the categories of antimicrobial actives and defoamers.
+We currently have ingredients listed in the following classes: chelating agents, colorants, emollients, enzymes and enzyme stabilizers, fragrances, odor eliminators, optical brighteners, oxidants and oxidant stabilizers, plasticizers, polymers, preservatives and antioxidants, processing aids and additives, solvents, specialized industrial chemicals, starter formulations, surfactants, and water soluble films.
+We are actively working to add antimicrobial actives and defoamers to the database.

 Can I list products in CleanGredients that aren’t in these functional classes?

 Products in other functional classes may be eligible to be listed in CleanGredients, provided they are assessed by an authorized Third Party Profiler and meet the Safer Choice master criteria.
 Contact us at email@example.com for more information if you are interested in listing products that do not fall within existing functional classes.

 No. See How can CleanGredients help me get an ecolabel for my product? for more information.

 Click here to subscribe and learn about the fee schedule and the kinds of subscriptions available.

 Where do I find the CleanGredients Subscriber License Agreement?